 Furthermore, one serving of protein shake is around 21g of protein and this is the same amount of protein we find in:

 - Three eggs

 - 2 cups (500ml) of low fat milk

 - 100g of beef rump steak

 Piderit also cautions on taking in excessive amounts of protein as excess protein is simply wasted as it is excreted as amino acids in the urine.
-In some cases, the excess protein can even be stored as extra energy in the form of fat and this is why some body builders and gym goers claim they can’t lose weight, regardless of their excessive gym routine and high protein intake.
+In some cases, excess protein can even be stored as extra energy in the form of fat, and this is why bodybuilders and gym goers claim they can’t lose weight, regardless of their excessive gym routine and high protein intake.